nurit-eliash/varroa-pedigree-study/README.md

 - at least one grandkid (son/daughter)

 All mites were collected at the experimental apiary of OIST (Okinawa Institute of Science and Technology)

+The repository contains antyhing that is required for you to re-run the analysis.
+However, the original input fastaq files are too large to be uploaded to the Github repository, therfore, prior to runing the pipline you need to download them to your cluster.